peowpeowbangbang/eck-microk8s/README.md

 - It is configued to allow more than 100MB of data by using annotations that is defined by the NGINX manual.
 #### Note for the certificates
 - You will have to generate a self-signed certificate, make sure you don't lose this.

+#### Pre-requisite

+I installed microk8s in a MacBook Pro M3 Pro with 36GB, running Sonoma 14.5

 1. microk8s installed in MacOS with the following spec:
 ```